Lacosam (Lacosamide)

 Frequently Asked Questions

-Yes, it doesn’t matter if you take Lacosam before or after food.
-Just swallow the tablets whole with a glass of water.
+It does not matter if you take Lacosam before or after food.

 Important Disclaimer